ibm-cloud-docs/power-iaas/ibmi-minimum-levels.md

 For more information on installing PTF packages, see [Installing cumulative PTF packages](https://www.ibm.com/docs/en/i/7.4?topic=scenario-installing-cumulative-ptf-packages){: external}.
 The `SNDPTFORD` command can also be used to send PTFs to the system, see [Send PTF Order (SNDPTFORD)](https://www.ibm.com/docs/en/i/7.4?topic=ssw_ibm_i_74/cl/sndptford.htm){: external}.
 If using an IBM i custom image, these PTFs must be installed and the software that is required for `Cloud-Init`.
 For more information, see [Cloud-Init Support for IBM i](https://www.ibm.com/support/pages/node/1166194){: external}.
 An overview of IBM i fix concepts and terms is found at [Fixes concepts and terms](https://www.ibm.com/docs/en/i/7.4?topic=fixes-concepts-terms){: external}.

-To learn more about the options available for performing IBM i operating system upgrades, see [Performing IBM i Upgrades on Power Virtual Servers](https://www.ibm.com/support/pages/performing-ibm-i-upgrades-power-virtual-servers){: external}.
+To learn more about the options available to perform IBM i operating system upgrades, see [Performing IBM i Upgrades on Power Virtual Servers](https://www.ibm.com/support/pages/performing-ibm-i-upgrades-power-virtual-servers){: external}.
 {: important}

 ## Required PTFs for iSCSI Virtual Tape Library (VTL)